Euphorbiaceae - Spurges

 Tiny yellow flowers are produced freely near the growing point.
 Some plants produce only male or female flowers; others produce both.
 The flowers are followed by explosive, angular seed capsules which must be covered with fine mesh before they ripen if the seed is to be collected.

-Euphorbia obesa is a favourite with succulent-plant enthusiasts and although rare in its habitat is common in collections.
-However, as it hybridises freely with other Euphorbias many cultivated plants may not be pure bred and this may explain many oddities and divergence from normal growth patterns such as offsetting.
+Euphorbia obesa is a favourite with succulent-plant enthusiasts and although rare in its habitat, is common in collections.
+However, as it hybridises freely with other Euphorbias many cultivated specimens may not be pure bred and this may explain many oddities and divergence from normal growth patterns such as offsetting.

-The smaller globose plant E. symmetrica has been reduced to sub-species status: E. obesa ssp. symmetrica.
+The smaller globose species E. symmetrica has been reduced to sub-species status: E. obesa ssp. symmetrica.

 |